 How Did I Get There?

 The thing about God is that He reveals Himself to people in His own time and in His own way.
+This can happen quite unexpectedly.
 For me, the revelation of God’s existence came during a spell in psychiatric hospital.
-I had been desperately searching for meaning and truth for years, immersing myself in the spiritual practices of different faith groups, but only experiencing confusion, hopelessness, longing, and desperation.
+I had been desperately searching for meaning and truth for years, immersing myself in the spiritual practices of different faith groups, but only experiencing confusion, hopelessness, depression, and desperation.

 Christianity, for me, was a huge awakening.
 But it didn’t answer all of the questions that I had about the nature of God and reality.
-I discovered that Christians were unable to answer fundamental questions about the relationship between God and human beings.
-There were contradictions and confusions in the Christian worldview that I simply couldn’t ignore.
+I discovered that Christians were unable to answer fundamental questions about the nature of God’s being, the free will predicament, the problem of why anything exists at all, the way in which words communicate, why our thoughts arise, and many other questions which are the subject matter of philosophy.

-I ended up writing several books that expound what I have come to understand about God, and these books deal with those questions to which I have found Christians have no satisfying answers.
+In recent years, after returning to university to study Philosophy and Religion, I have written several books that expound what I have come to understand about God, and these books explore the compelling reasons for embracing Christianity, as well as those more philosophical questions to which I have found Christians have no satisfying answers.

 It is not my intention to in any way belittle the Christian faith.
 I have been a dedicated evangelical Christian in the past and made the Bible the focus of my life for many years, so I completely understand the passion with which Christians dedicate themselves to their faith.
-I also fully understand the fear Christians have of being drawn away from Jesus – that’s a fear I have felt myself on many occasions.
+I also fully understand the fear Christians have of being drawn away from Jesus – that’s a fear I have felt myself on many occasions, and continue to feel to this day.

-But for me, there are philosophical problems with the Christian worldview that are very significant.
-For instance, I have come to understand that God is in control of everything that happens, which is something a Christian cannot agree with as the whole Christian worldview hinges on freedom of the human will.
-This is a very significant problem and the implications are manifold.
+But for me, there are philosophical problems related to the Christian worldview that are very significant.
+For instance, I have come to understand that God is in control of everything that happens, which is something the majority of Christians disagree with because of what the Bible teaches about man’s rebelliion against God and that we are sinners in need of salvation.
+These idea that only really makes sense if we have free will.

-For a more in-depth look at my philosophical perspective and my arguments for and against Christianity, you are welcome to read my essay entitled An Almighty Predicament which is available here.
-Thank you for reading!
+For a more in-depth look at my philosophical perspective and the arguments for and against Christianity (which are informed by philosophical enquiry), I invite you to check out my essay entitled An Almighty Predicament which is available here.
+I have also written several other books which are presented and introduced on the books page.
+Thank you for reading.